esteeb/gofarR/README.md

 ### Currently working functions
 * setup_peloton_data() - Reads in a .csv pulled from your profile.
 Takes the leaderboard_name argument
-* top_instructor() -  Shows top instructor, both overall and for each discipline; defaults to all
+* top_instructor() -  Shows top instructor, both overall and for each discipline; defaults to all disciplines

 ### In progress functions
 * cycling_summary() -  Breakdown of Live Classes, On-Demand Classes, and Just Ride workouts, can summarize and plot average power output by class duration, can filter by class type, nothing is pre-determined, but can be selected based off of what types of classes you've taken.